Back

 Feeding Difficulties Center

 Experiencing feeding challenges with your child?
 First things first: You’re not alone.
-In fact, feeding disorders in children are common and can be the result of medical, behavioral or oral motor issues.
+In fact, feeding disorders in children are common and can be the result of medical, behavioral as well as potential oral motor issues.
 Whether your child is developing typically or is developmentally disabled, the Orlando Health Arnold Palmer Hospital for Children Feeding Difficulties Center can support you through challenges such as food allergies, chewing or swallowing problems, digestion issues or picky eaters.

 Comprehensive Care For Your Child and Family